mercadopago/devsite-docs/guides/shopify/how-tos-migrate-cho-api.en.md

 1. Go to your [Shopify](https://accounts.shopify.com/store-login) store.
 2. In the store's administration panel, click on **Settings** in the bottom-left corner of the page.
 3. Once there, select the **Payments** option from the left-hand side menu.
-4. Under "Payment providers" click **Choose a provider**.
+4. In "Accepted payment methods," click on **Add payment method**.
-5. On the "External payment providers" screen, select the **Search for a provider** tab and search for the "Mercado Pago Cartões" app.
+5. On the "External payment providers" screen, serach for the app "Mercado Pago Cards".
 6. Once you've found it, select it and click **Install**.
 Carefully read the information about the requested permissions and click **Install** again.
 7. After accepting the requested permissions, click **Manage account** to input your credentials and link your Mercado Pago account to the store.